johanzi/GOMAP_maize_B73_NAM5/README.md

 dotplot(list_ego_results$ego_MF,showCategory=10, title="MF")
 ```

-GO terms are here ranked by GeneRatio, the adjusted p-value is color-coded, and the number of genes for each GO term is defined by the diameter of the circles.
+Here, the 10 most significant terms are displayed and sorted by decreasing GeneRatio (from to bottom).
+The adjusted p-value is color-coded, and the number of genes for each GO term is defined by the diameter of the circles.

 ![](GO_analysis_plots.JPG)

-Note the difference between GeneRatio and BgRatio, the two variables that are usually plotted on the x axis of GO enrichment plots (from https://www.biostars.org/p/220465/):

-> BgRatio, M/N.
-> M = size of the geneset (eg size of the E2F_targets); (is the number of genes within that distribution that are annotated (either directly or indirectly) to the node of > > interest).
->
-> N = size of all of the unique genes in the collection of genesets (example the HALLMARK collection); (is the total number of genes in the background distribution (universe)
-> GeneRatio is k/n.
-> k = size of the overlap of 'a vector of gene id' you input with the specific geneset (eg E2F_targets), only unique genes; (the number of genes within that list n, which are annotated to the node.
-> n = size of the overlap of 'a vector of gene id' you input with all the members of the collection of genesets (eg the HALLMARK collection),only unique genes; is the size of the list of genes of interest
+By default, `dotplot` displays the GeneRatio but one can also choose to display the BgRatio, richFactor, or FoldEnrich by using the x argument.
+E.g. `dotplot(list_ego_results$ego_BP, x="FoldEnrich", showCategory=10, title="BP")`.

+Here a reminder of what are these variables:

+* GeneRatio (gene ratio): Number of input genes compared to all input genes analyzed (k/n)
+* BgRatio (background ratio): Number of genes in a given GO term compared to all annotated genes ()
+* richFactor (enrichment factor): Number of input genes compared to total number of genes annotated for a given GO term (k/M)
+* FoldEnrich (fold enrichment): Enrichment of the term in your input gene list as compared to the background population of genes for a given GO term (GeneRatio/BgRatio)

+k = Number of my genes of interest found for a given GO term
+n = All genes used as input in the GO term enrichment analysis
+M = Total number of genes annotated within a given GO term
+N = Total number of genes annotated for a given genome (e.g. 39,756 genes for maize here)

+Note that richFactor and FoldEnrich are completely correlated so the only difference on the plot would be the values of the x-axis.

 Here, the term "GO:0019684 (photosynthesis, light reaction)" is the strongest signal since we selected all 85 genes annotated with this term, so the GeneRatio is 1 (85/85).